Yongqi-Zhuo/Syno-AE/README.md

 To obtain the accuracy numbers for quantized resnet18, please run `bash eval_quantize.sh`.
 You will find the accuracy at the end of `logs/quant/resnet18.log`.

-# Quantization

 # Tuning with TVM and TorchInductor

 TODO: @Yongqi-Zhuo

 # Plot

 To reproduce the plots in our paper with the data we provided, simply use `bash plot.sh`.
+The data is expected to be stored in `exp_data` with the same format of `data`.
+You can also use `data` if you prefer.

-It will produce 5 figures in `AE/plots`:
+The script will produce 5 figures in `AE/plots`:
 1. `end-to-end-performance.pdf`: Figure 5.
 2. `imagenet-performance.pdf`: Figure 6.
 3. `case-study.pdf`: Figure 8.